siconos/siconos/docs/sphinx/users_guide/problems_and_solvers/lcp.rst

 Nonsmooth Newton, Fisher-Burmeister (:enumerator:`SICONOS_LCP_NEWTON_MIN_FBLSA`)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Nonsmooth Newton method combining the min and FB functions.
+A nonsmooth Newton method based based on the minFBLSA algorithm : the descent direction is given by a min reformulation but the linesearch is done with Fischer-Burmeister (and if needed the gradient direction).

 driver: :func:`lcp_newton_minFB()`